-At UTS we want to be successful in your studies - your success reflects on us as well.
-So if you are unsure whether the course or subjects you are doing are the right fit for you or if you are finding it hard going, there are people available to help you.
+At UTS we want you to be successful in your studies – your success reflects on us as well.
+So if you're unsure whether the course or subjects you are doing are the right fit for you or if you are finding it hard going, there are people available to help you.

 For course and subject assistance related to:

 - academic issues and questions, speak with your lecturer or tutor initially, then subject or course co-ordinators.
 The most appropriate contacts will be in the Subject outline, which can be found on UTS Online.

 - administrative issues and questions related to your course/subject and to find out who the relevant course/subject co-ordinator is, talk to someone in the Student Centre associated with your faculty.

 Designated academic assistance roles